SeungGun/SeungGun/README.md

 # Hello, I'm Seunggun
 - I wish to be Backend Developer who solve the problems based on comprehending business and flow of entire systems.
-- Solve based on various experiences and insignts.
+- Solve based on various experiences and insights.

 ## Project Experiences